🔥 DeepEval 4.0 just got released. Read the announcement.

 Platform

-Both DeepEval and Langfuse has their own platforms.
-DeepEval's platform is called Confident AI, and Langfuse's platform is also called Langfuse.
-Confident AI is built for powerful, customizable evaluation and benchmarking.
-Langfuse, on the other hand, is more focused on observability.
+DeepEval integrates natively with Confident AI, a separate all-in-one enterprise platform for LLM evaluation, observability, and red teaming, built by the same team.
+Langfuse's platform is also called Langfuse.
+Confident AI is built for powerful, customizable evaluation and benchmarking on top of full observability, with red teaming baked in.
+Langfuse, on the other hand, is more narrowly focused on observability.

 DeepEval